 Where You Can Work

 Licensed cosmetologists can work in a variety of settings, including hair salons, full-service beauty salons, spas, resorts, boutique studios, salon suites, or through freelance and event-based work.
-Opportunities are available across major Texas markets like Dallas, Houston, and San Antonio, giving you flexibility in where and how you build your career.
+Opportunities are available across major Texas markets like Dallas, Houston, San Antonio, and Atlanta, giving you flexibility in where and how you build your career.

 How to Get a Cosmetology License in Texas

-To become a licensed cosmetologist in Texas, ²â´Ç³Ü’l±ô need to complete a state-approved cosmetology training program, meet eligibility requirements, and pass the required licensing exams.
 Training programs are designed to prepare you with both technical skills and practical experience so you can feel confident entering the workforce.

 How 17³Ô¹ÏÔÚÏß Helps Prepare Future Cosmetologists